- Is the Library open to the public?

 What can I use the Library’s workstations for?

 The Library workstations or computer terminals are available to all ISEAS staff and visitors to use for:

 - Browsing, searching and accessing of the Library Collection (e.g., sealion.iseas.edu.sg) and Resources (e.g., e-journals, e-newspapers and databases);

-Research/Educational purposes (e.g., surfing the internet for information; utilizing of programs available such as Word, Powerpoint, Excel and Adobe Reader)
+- Research/Educational purposes (e.g. browsing the internet for information; utilizing of programs available such as Word, Powerpoint, Excel and Adobe Reader)

-Alternatively, you may also utilize your own laptop/notebook/tablet or smartphone within ISEAS Library for the above purposes.
-You may bring an electrical plug with you to connect your device to any unused power sockets in the Library.
-However, the Library will not be responsible for any appliance or circuit malfunctions that may cause damages to the devices that you bring in.
+Alternatively, you may also utilize your own electronic devices within ISEAS Library for the above purposes.
+You may bring an electrical plug along to connect your device to any unused power points in the Library.
+However, the Library will not be responsible for any appliance or circuit malfunctions that may cause damage to the devices that you have brought in.